 Authors Instructions and Guidance

 This page is for those of you who have had an abstract accepted and subsequently sent us a paper.
 Please read it carefully as the procedure is different now we have a remote symposium.

-Submit your presentation and register for the Symposium by 28th August 2020
+You should have submitted your presentation and registered for the Symposium by 28th August 2020

-You should provide us with a short slide presentation that we can play in a live slot during the Symposium.
-You will not need to make your own presentation live at the symposium, but we would like you be present during your session to take part in the discussion.
+We will play your slide presentation in a live slot during the Symposium.
+You will not be able to make your own presentation live at the symposium, but we would like you be present during your session to take part in the discussion.
 Thereafter your presentation will be available for viewing, ONLY by delegates, for around 7 to 10 days after which it will not be available anywhere.
 Your presentation will be held on, and played from, INCE Europe's private Vimeo account and will be set to viewable but not downloadable.

 Format of your presentation